adarsa/adarsa.github.io/_posts/2020-05-20-Mugal art and Python.markdown

   </video>
 </figure>

-Wandering further into the edges of symmetry, it is fascinating how pentagonal and decagonal *Girih-tile* pattern (an aperiodic tilling similar to famous *Penrose tiling* ) is found in  Darb-i Imam shrine, Iran, built in 1453 C.E.
-Seems the architects found it in aesthics before mathematicians formulated it!
+Wandering further into the edges of symmetry, it is fascinating how pentagonal (5-sided) and decagonal (10-sided) *Girih-tile* pattern (an aperiodic tilling similar to famous *Penrose tiling* ) is found in  Darb-i Imam shrine, Iran, built-in 1453 C.E.
+Seems the architects found it in aesthetics before mathematicians formulated it!